raphaelgatti/v2-ach-api-docs/source/includes/_introduction.md

 # Introduction

-Welcome to the Dwolla API V2 documentation, currently in active development.
-Gradually, the functionality of API V1 will be implemented in API V2.
-The two versions will operate in parallel for the foreseeable future.
+Welcome to the Dwolla API V2 documentation, with ongoing updates as functionality is released to the API.
+We plan to implement API V1 functionality in API V2, but in the meantime, the two versions will operate in parallel.

-The initial focus of API Version 2 centers around a premium feature: [White Label](https://www.dwolla.com/white-label), and will not provide the same functionality as Version 1 does.
-Over time, we will add the same functionality currently available in V1 to V2.
+The initial focus of API Version 2 centers around a premium product: [white label](https://www.dwolla.com/white-label), and provides different functionality from API Version 1.
+Over time, we are adding the same functionality currently available in V1 to V2.

 Official SDKs for Java, Node.JS, PHP, Ruby, and Python are being actively developed.

-It is important to note: White Label is a premium feature that cannot be activated in our production environment until you’ve received our approval to use it and have entered into an agreement with us.
-Feel free to [contact a sales representative](https://www.dwolla.com/contact?b=apidocs) to find the package that best suits your needs.
+Please note: white label is a premium product that cannot be activated in our production environment until you’ve received our approval to use it and have entered into an agreement with us.
+Please [contact a sales representative](https://www.dwolla.com/contact?b=apidocs) to find a package that best meets your needs.

-## Making Requests
+## Making requests

+All requests should supply the `Accept: application/vnd.dwolla.v1.hal+json` header. `POST` requests must have a JSON encoded body and the `Content-Type: application/vnd.dwolla.v1.hal+json` header.

+Requests must be made over HTTPS.
+Any non-secure requests are met with a redirect (HTTP 302) to the HTTPS equivalent URI.

 ```noselect
 POST https://api.dwolla.com/customers